Maryam1362/GA-FinalProjectNew/Readme.md

 Searching for the matched facility
 2.	from here I will get the user input form client and using either angular filtering feature or the search feature of Mongo db, I will search in the API to find the matched data.
 The matched data will be displayed after the form view in the bottom of the page.

 My project is live in : http://findfacilityapp-env.us-west-2.elasticbeanstalk.com/

+How to set it up local machine :

+1. clone the repo.
+2. Run the npm install.
+3. open the port 8081.